stevekramercellist/cellist/gallery.md

    description="Steve Kramer’s artistic and educational collaborations also include having the honorable position of Director of Music at The Veterans School for the Music and Arts, a subsidiary of Vance Community Partners, Inc. The Veterans School for the Music and Arts, with generous support from the Kal and Lucille Rudman Foundation.
 Here seen together with the music-loving and very funny Solomon 'Kal' Rudman" %}

-{% include gimage.html url="/images/photos/mikhail yanovitsky steve kramer.jpg"
+{% include gimage.html url="/images/photos/yanovitsky.jpg"
    description="Internationally acclaimed Rachaminoff Duo with Maestro Mikhail Yanovitsky at the piano." %}

-   {% include gimage.html url="/images/photos/centre theater at night.jpg"
+   {% include gimage.html url="/images/photos/theaternight.jpg"
    description="Director of Music." %}